Bob Bowers is a youth HIV/AIDS educator, activist, and a 39 year long-term survivor of HIV/AIDS

 Bob Bowers on social media.

 I'd like to extend my sincere and heartfelt thanks for your compassion, love, and support.
 Welcome to my personal website!
 I sincerely hope that you enjoy your time spent here.
-This site pays homage to hope, survival and to the over 35 million of our courageous brothers and sisters that were taken from us far too early in life.
-My wish is that it also lends hope and understanding to those who pass upon these pages.
-No matter what obstacles we may face in life, I truly believe that where there is a will, there is a way.
-May this site be a reminder to us all, myself included, that we are indeed one.
-May we remember that life is precious and a wondrous passage worthy of giving it our all.
-I have survived living with HIV/AIDS for four decades, and I have dedicated my life to educating and empowering youth and others about this dreadful scourge we call AIDS.
+This site pays homage to hope, survival and to the over 40 million of our courageous brothers and sisters that were taken from us far too early in life.
+I truly believe that where there is a will, there is a way.
+I have survived living with HIV/AIDS for four decades, and I have dedicated my life to educating and empowering youth and others about this dreadful scourge.
 I am truly blessed and grateful to be alive.
 I despise the stigma that continues to drive this disease.
 Through my advocacy and activism, I work diligently to address the core issues of poverty, racism, homophobia, women's rights, domestic violence, homelessness, addiction etc. Regardless of HIV/AIDS, it is vital that we not turn on backs on those who need our love and support.
 In 2006 I created our youth AIDS awareness poster contest, to pose the simple and profound question, "What if it Were You?"
 I fight equally to be a voice of hope, knowing that we all have obstacles to overcome.
 I've come to realize that good, bad or ugly, life is truly a blessing.
-Throughout these many years of being a long-term survivor of AIDS, an AIDS activist, and through my advocacy as a youth HIV/AIDS educator, I have had the privilege and honor to speak to countless thousands of students, and adults alike, about life, and living life with HIV/AIDS - neither of which are easy.
+Throughout these many years of being a long-term survivor, an activist, and through my advocacy as a youth educator, I have had the privilege and honor to speak to countless thousands of students, and adults alike, about life, and living life with this virus - neither of which are easy.
 Without a doubt, education and awareness remain vital in helping to stop the spread of HIV.
 I hope that through my speaking, or in my day to day interactions, that I've helped empower others to live life to the fullest, as you have helped me!
 I give endless thanks and praise to you, my family, friends and those individuals who have blessed my voyage to this point in life.
 I say without a doubt, "I did not get here alone!"
 Your involvement in my life and/or words of love and encouragement, are forever embedded in my heart, soul, mission, and on the many pages throughout this website!
 Once again, welcome.
 Compassion is our cure!

 Aka - One Tough Pirate